-Beautiful Badrallach - as featured in The Observer's 'Top 20 Best-kept Travel Secrets', Alastair Sawday's Special Places To Stay and The Guardian...
+Beautiful Badrallach - as featured in The Observer's 'Top 20 Best-kept Travel Secrets', Alastair Sawday's Special Places To Stay, The Guardian and the Telegraph...

 Featured in The Observer's 'Top 20 Best-Kept Travel Secrets'

 Reviewed by The Guardian: “Ooh, it's a G-plan cave, a cool blend of rough whitewashed stone and glass.
 Beside a Norwegian Jotul woodburner are baskets of peat and logs.
 A Vitra chair by Mario Bellini is covered by a sheepskin throw and sits invitingly beside shelves bearing Scottish titles.”
-Sally Shalam, May 2009.
+Sally Shalam.

 Nestled in the foothills of Beinn Goblach on the shore of Little loch Broom, The Peatcutter's Croft is the perfect retreat for lovers, adventurers and families looking for a slice of contemporary Scottish style.